beefyfinance/beefy-dot-com/src/content/blog/stargate.md

 To celebrate our longstanding partnership, Stargate and Beefy have teamed up to bring you another celestial boost that's truly out of this world!

-Starting on Monday 25 September, we will be boosting the Beefy [STG-USDC vault](https://app.beefy.com/vault/velodrome-v2-stg-usdc) vault on Optimism with copious quantities of $OP tokens.
+Starting on 26 September, we will be boosting the Beefy [STG-USDCe vault](https://app.beefy.com/vault/velodrome-v2-stg-usdc) vault on Optimism with copious quantities of $OP tokens.
 All you need to do to participate is zap into the vault with one transaction, pre-stake with the **"Boost Vault"** button when we notify you, and then sit back and soak up your share of these stratospheric boosted rewards!

 ### Enter the Omnichain